Resident, Fellow and Medical Student Activities

 AANS Marshal Program

-The Marshal Program provides valuable volunteer experience and allows one resident, fellow or medical student access to attend each Practical Clinic and Breakfast Seminar at no cost.
+The Marshal Program provides valuable volunteer experience and allows one resident, fellow or medical student access to attend each Practical Clinic, Sunrise Session and Breakfast Seminar at no cost.

 In addition to attending a free session, volunteers receive networking opportunities with senior AANS members and are introduced to serving the community of organized neurosurgery.